 Set the air fryer temperature to 380 F and set the timer for 18 minutes.
 Remove the basket after about 12 minutes.

-Serve the chicken thighs with extra grated Parmesan cheese and a garnish of parsley, if desired.
+Serve the chicken thighs with extra grated Parmesan cheese and a garnish of fresh parsley, if desired.

 - The air fryer cooks food by circulating hot air around the pieces, so make sure there is space between the chicken thighs.

-- An average 5- to 8-ounce bone-in chicken thigh will yield 3 to 5 ounces of meat.
-If you are cooking for heavy meat-eaters or your air fryer basket or tray is small, you might have to cook two or more batches.
-Transfer the cooked chicken thighs to an oven-safe platter or pan and place them in a 200 F oven while making subsequent batches.
+- If you are cooking for heavy meat-eaters or your air fryer basket or tray is small, you might have to cook two or more batches.
+Transfer the cooked chicken thighs to an oven-safe platter or pan and place them in a 200 F oven to keep warm while making subsequent batches.

-- Replace the Italian seasoning blend with another herb seasoning combination.
-Fines herbes, herbes de Provence, and poultry blends are all excellent choices.
-Or use a Cajun or Creole seasoning blend.
-If the seasoning contains salt, cut back on the kosher salt.
+- Replace the Italian seasoning blend with another herb seasoning combination, such as fines herbes, herbes de Provence, or a poultry blend.
+Or use a Cajun or Creole seasoning blend for a little bit of spice.
+If the seasoning mix contains salt, cut back on the kosher salt in the recipe.

 - Lemon pepper is a tasty alternative to plain black pepper.